codebreakymefix/NVIDIA-Containers-on-Panther-AI/readme.md

-# NVIDA Containers on Panther AI
+# Loading NVIDIA Containers on Panther AI

-1. Loads the module Apptainer.
+1. Loads Apptainer module.

 	```bash
  	module load apptainer/1.3.4-gcc-14.2.0-spxhran
  	```

-	> **Info:** Apptainer is an alternative from Docker.
-Apptainer are normally used in HPC environment because their containers do not require root access privileges unlike Docker.
+	> **Info:** In HPC environments, Apptainer is used because it’s a rootless alternative to Docker.

-2. Pulls NVIDIA Pytorch docker container.
+2. Pulls the NVIDIA Pytorch docker container.

  	```bash
   	apptainer pull docker://nvcr.io/nvidia/pytorch:23.08-py3
    ```

-	> **Tip:** You can find more NVIDIA Docker containers [here](https://catalog.ngc.nvidia.com/containers?filters=&orderBy=weightPopularDESC&query=&page=&pageSize=).
+	> **Tip:** You can find more NVIDIA docker containers [here](https://catalog.ngc.nvidia.com/containers?filters=&orderBy=weightPopularDESC&query=&page=&pageSize=).

 3. We run an interactive terminal in one of the GPU nodes.